wisskirchenj/WebQuizEngine/README.md

 08.03.22 Stage 1 completed - REST-Controller with 2 endpoints - setup of Spring web and security

-10.03.22 Stage 2 completed - more endpoints, Service and Exception, Integration- and concurrent Loadtest added
+10.03.22 Stage 2 completed - more endpoints, Service and Exception, Integration- and concurrent load test added

+11.03.22 Stage 3 completed - bean validations with javax.validations.* packages